dsuryd/dotnetify-react-demo/ElectronHelloWorld/README.md

 [Electron](https://electron.atom.io/) is an open source library developed by Github for building cross-platform desktop applications with HTML, CSS and Javascript.

-This demo combines Electron with dotNetify-React to create a client desktop application that connects to a cross-platform .NET back-end and gets real-time two-way communication with WebSockets for free!
+This Hello World demo combines Electron with dotNetify-React to create a client desktop application that connects to a cross-platform .NET back-end and gets real-time two-way communication with WebSockets for free!

 ### How To Run
 Install [Node.js](https://nodejs.org) and [.NET Core SDK](https://www.microsoft.com/net/core#windowscmd).